 GED Literature Test: Information and Requirements

 The General Educational Development exam gives individuals who have not graduated from high school the opportunity to earn the equivalent of a high school diploma.
-One of the four modules in the GED exam is Reasoning Through Language Arts, which may also be seen in different state tests as interpretation of arts and literature.
+One of the four modules in the GED exam is Reasoning Through Language Arts, which may be seen in different state tests as interpretation of arts and literature.
 Read this article to find out more information on this topic.

-Content in tests may vary from state to state.
-For example, Illinois mandates study and testing in the Illinois and U.S. Constitution.
-Other states may use examples from newspapers, magazines and even recipes for test material topics.
+Content in tests can vary from state to state.
+For example, Illinois mandates study and testing on the Illinois and U.S. constitutions.
+Other states use examples from newspapers, magazines and even recipes for test material topics.

 Is There a Practice Exam?